-That joy is reflected in her art.
-Whether she is painting whimsical houses, joyful birds or practicing her Zen painting style, there is a positivity and playfulness that is very evident.
+That joy reflects in her art.
+Whether she is painting whimsical houses, joyful birds, or practicing her Zen painting style, there is a positivity and playfulness that is very evident.

-In 2006 Jodi was dealing with a major life event when she rediscovered her love of art and of creating.
-Although always something she enjoyed, her passion lay dormant before breaking free and changing the course she was on.
-She had an epiphany.
+In 2006 Jodi dealt with a significant life event when she rediscovered her love of art and creating.
+Although it was always something she enjoyed, her passion lay dormant before breaking free and changing the course she was on.
+Jodi had an epiphany.
 She would be a professional artist.
-She wasn’t quite sure how she was going to pull it off, but there was no going back.
+Jodi wasn’t quite sure how she would pull it off, but there was no going back.

 Although still making a living in the corporate world of finance, Jodi began to paint.
 She started to art journal.
-She created collages.
-She started a blog and began writing for mixed media magazines.
+Jodi created collages.
+She launched a blog and began writing for mixed media magazines.
 She began to teach.

 “We Can Only Go Up From Here”

-In fact, teaching is a huge part of her career as an artist.
-Not only has she developed a variety of online classes, releasing one or two new classes each year, but 10 months out of the year she travels the country holding in-person workshops or instructing students in her working studio in North Carolina.
+In fact, teaching is a considerable part of her career as an artist.
+Jodi developed a variety of online classes and releases one or two new courses each year.
+Ten months out of the year, she travels the country holding in-person workshops or instructing students in her working studio in North Carolina.

 Part of the reason Jodi enjoys teaching so much is that she feels she is making a positive difference.
-For example, she had a student who was very sick, bed-ridden and depressed at one point in her life.
-She found Jodi’s online classes and started doing mixed media art from her bed.
-The classes turned her life around and, she says, “it saved my life.”
+For example, she recalls a very sick, bed-ridden, and depressed student.
+This student found Jodi’s online classes and started doing mixed media art from her bed.
+The lessons turned things around, and, she says, “it saved my life!”

 Her Style and “Zen Painting”

-Jodi has had a lot of touching responses from both students and collectors saying how her art makes them smile, or that they feel connected to her art due to the subject matter or colors.
+Jodi has had many emotional responses from both students and collectors, saying how her art makes them smile or feel connected to her art due to the subject matter or colors.

 On a larger scale, painting has turned Jodi’s life around.
-But this transformation is a result of small, daily occurrences.
-“During some of my darkest times, I “painted my life happy” through color and whimsical houses and characters.
+But this transformation is a result of minor, daily occurrences.
+“During some of my darkest times, I ‘painted my life happy’ through color and whimsical houses and characters.
 It all helped transform me and my life back to where I wanted to be emotionally and physically.”

-Jodi’s Zen painting process is one of the several genres of work she does that came from a very tumultuous work time.
-She suffered from mental and physical exhaustion, was sick, weak and not in good health overall.
+Jodi’s Zen painting process is one of the several genres she does stemming from a very tumultuous work time.
+She suffered from mental and physical exhaustion, was sick, weak, and not in good health overall.
 As a result, Jodi couldn’t go into her studio.
 Unfortunately, she had no choice but to work.
 Her art is her sole source of income.

-“I started doing pencil and ink paintings on Ampersand Gessobord in my living room or in bed as I was recovering and I fell in love with the process” Jodi explains.
-“It started soothing my soul and relaxing my taxed mind and body . . . so much so that I didn’t want to do anything else.”
+“I started doing pencil and ink paintings on Ampersand Gessobord in my living room or in my bed as I was recovering, and I fell in love with the process,” Jodi explains.
+“It started soothing my soul and relaxing my taxed mind and body… so much so that I didn’t want to do anything else.”

-As she started to recover, color started to flow back into the paintings.
-Months later, Jodi began teaching her process to hundreds of students online and in person, and even created a DVD on the process.
+As she started to recover, the color began to flow back into the paintings.
+Months later, Jodi began to teach her process to hundreds of students online and in-person and even created a DVD on her approach.
 “It’s another reminder that even at life’s low points, you can turn things around to something positive.
-Never give up, there’s always light after darkness.”
+Never give up; there’s always light after darkness.”

-Jodi uses a neutral palette and mixes her colors together with that neutral palette to ensure they all blend and go together well.
-“Everything usually starts with one or more of the following: shades of gray and black, white, or Titan Buff, along with Quinacridone/Nickel Azo Gold, and Payne’s gray” she explains.
-“When you mix your colors together, with those basic neutrals, you are almost always guaranteed a winning combination.”
+Jodi uses a neutral palette and mixes her colors with that neutral palette to ensure they blend and go together well.
+“Everything usually starts with one or more of the following: shades of gray and black, white, or Titan Buff, along with Quinacridone/Nickel Azo Gold, and Payne’s gray,” she explains.
+“When you mix your colors together with those basic neutrals, you are almost always guaranteed a winning combination.”

-Jodi has been using Ampersand panels for many years, starting with Claybord and Gessobord primarily.
+Jodi has been using Ampersand panels for many years, starting primarily with Claybord and Gessobord.
 Artist Jeanne Rhea introduced Claybord to her.
-Jodi started using the Claybord in her “Texturize This” process.
+Jodi began using the Claybord in her “Texturize This” process.
 Most recently, Jodi has been using the Gessobord and Hardbord in her Zen painting and Abstract painting process.

 Jodi is a strong supporter of Ampersand’s “bords.”
 “My favorite surface for my current work is the Ampersand Gessobord.
-I love how smooth and absorbent the surface is and how durable it is made.
-The quality of product is unmatched by any other brands that may have similar products.
+I love how smooth and absorbent the surface is and how durable Ampersand makes it.
+The quality of the product is unmatched by any other brands that may have similar products.
 I love how my acrylic paintings mimic water media when used on the Gessobords.”

 Favorite Words of Advice

-As someone who is always looking to grow and push boundaries, Jodi definitely embodies her favorite piece of advice “Every no leads to a yes.
-If you don’t try or don’t ask, it’s always going to be a ‘no’.”
+As someone who is always looking to grow and push boundaries, Jodi embodies her favorite piece of advice “Every no leads to a yes.
+If you don’t try or don’t ask, it’s always going to be a ‘no.’”